 For more information about endocrine diseases and surgical options, please visit http://endocrinediseases.org/

-Testing the level of thyroid stimulating hormone (TSH) in your blood can help your doctor figure out if your thyroid is overactive or underactive.
-TSH tells your thyroid to make thyroid hormones.
-Depending on the results, your doctor might order another blood test to check levels of one or both thyroid hormones in your blood.
+Testing the level of thyroid stimulating hormone (TSH) in your blood can help your doctor figure out if it is overactive or underactive.
+TSH tells your thyroid to make the hormones.
+Depending on the results, your doctor might order another blood test to check levels of one or both T3 and T4 hormones in your blood.
 If your doctor suspects an immune system problem, your blood may also be tested for signs of this.

 Radioactive iodine uptake test

 For this test, you swallow a liquid or capsule containing a small dose of radioactive iodine (radioiodine).
-The radioiodine collects in your thyroid because your thyroid uses iodine to make thyroid hormones.
-Then, a probe placed over your thyroid measures the amount of radioiodine in your thyroid.
-A high uptake of radioiodine means that your thyroid is making too much of the thyroid hormones.
-A low uptake of radioiodine means that your thyroid is not making enough of the thyroid hormones.
+The radioiodine collects in the gland because it uses iodine to make the hormones.
+Then, a probe placed over the gland measures the amount of radioiodine that is present.
+A high uptake of radioiodine means that your gland is making too much of the hormones.
+A low uptake of radioiodine means that your thyroid is not making enough of the T3 and T4 hormones.

-A thyroid scan usually uses the same radioiodine dose that was given by mouth for your uptake test.
-You lie on a table while a special camera creates an image of your thyroid on a computer screen.
-This test may be helpful in showing whether a thyroid nodule is cancerous.
+The scan usually uses the same radioiodine dose that was given by mouth for your uptake test.
+You lie on a table while a special camera creates an image on a computer screen.
+This test may be helpful in showing whether a nodule is cancerous.
 Three types of nodules show up in this test:

-Thyroid nodules that take up excess radioiodine are making too much of the thyroid hormones, causing hyperthyroidism.
+The nodules that take up excess radioiodine are making too much of the T3 and T4 hormones, causing hyperthyroidism.
 These nodules show up brightly on the scan and are called "hot" nodules.

-Thyroid nodules that take up the same amount of radioiodine as normal thyroid cells are making a normal amount of thyroid hormones.
+The nodules that take up the same amount of radioiodine as normal cells are making a normal amount of T3 and T4 hormones.
 These are called "warm" nodules.
-Thyroid nodules that do not take up radioiodine are not making thyroid hormones.
+The nodules that do not take up radioiodine are not making hormones.
 They appear as defects or holes in the scan and are called "cold" nodules.
 Hot nodules are almost never cancerous.
 A small percentage of warm and cold nodules are cancerous.

-The thyroid ultrasound uses sound waves to create a computer image of the thyroid.
+This ultrasound uses sound waves to create a computer image of the thyroid.
 This test can help your doctor tell what type of nodule you have and how large it is.
-Ultrasound may also be helpful in detecting thyroid cancer, although by itself it cannot be used to diagnose thyroid cancer.
-You may have repeat thyroid ultrasounds to see if your nodule is growing or shrinking.
+Ultrasound may also be helpful in detecting cancer, although by itself it cannot be used to diagnose cancer.
+You may have to repeat the ultrasounds to see if your nodule is growing or shrinking.